 effective for dates of service on or after October 1 each year.

-final regulation on International Classification of Diseases, Tenth
+regulation on International Classification of Diseases, Tenth Revision,

-Insurance Portability and Accountability Act (HIPAA) standard transactions.
+and Accountability Act (HIPAA) standard transactions.
+Previously, the Centers

-Previously, the Centers for Medicare & Medicaid Services (CMS) proposed that the
+for Medicare & Medicaid Services (CMS) proposed that the effective date for

-effective date for ICD-10 code sets would be October 1, 2013.
-CMS has now
+ICD-10 code sets would be October 1, 2013.
+CMS has now proposed changing this

-procedure coding from ICD-9-CM to the ICD-10 code sets.
-The transition to ICD-10
+inpatient procedure coding from ICD-9-CM to the ICD-10 code sets.
+The transition

-code sets will require business and system changes throughout the health-care
+to ICD-10 code sets will require business and system changes throughout the

-industry.
-All providers that are covered by HIPAA must make the transition by
+health-care industry.
+All providers that are covered by HIPAA must make the

-will help providers make this significant transition.
-More links and resources
+information that will help providers make this significant transition.
+More

-will be added, so providers and their claims-filing services and software
+links and resources will be added, so providers and their claims-filing services